timongty/tezcrowd/readme.md

 In contrast, the other approach entails investing too much time or effort into a high-risk venture only to find lacklustre demand.

+Over time and with more members, the DAO will allow insights into what is valued by the community and shape the direction of new initiatives and ventures.

 With the implementation of TezCrowd DAO, I hope that this would lead to a higher number of successful projects started on the Tezos blockchain driven by an ever-growing community.